Last Modified: 17 Jun 2014

 - Varanasi - Sarnath - INR250

-You have a free morning in Varanasi to wander the ghats and do some last-minute shopping in one of the city's colourful bazaars, before a short flight to Delhi (approx 1.5 hrs) where our adventure concludes.
+You have a free morning in Varanasi to wander the ghats and do some last-minute shopping in one of the city's colourful bazaars, before a short flight to Delhi (approx 1.5 hrs).

 As this is a combination trip, your group leader and the composition of your group may change at this location.
 There will be a group meeting to discuss the next stage of your itinerary and you're welcome to attend, as this is a great chance to meet your new fellow travellers.

 The evening is free, but your tour leader will usually organise an evening meal (optional) at one of Kathmandu’s fine Nepali restaurants.